Login

 Loaded for Bear

 Trent was carrying my Rock River Arms AR chambered in .308.
 He is super proficient with that rifle and had been hitting 15” steel plates out to 600 yards all summer.
-It is topped with a Leupold 7X35 scope with a CDS -custom dial system.
-Basically, all he has to do is dial the exact yardage and hold dead on.
-I originally set this rifle up as a bench gun and not a hunting rifle since it has a bull barrel which makes it heavy and it’s fitted with the long range scope but it is super accurate and Trent was shooting it well and that is all that mattered to me.
-He had been practicing all year with the Hornady 155 grain Match bullets designed for target shooting and that’s what we decided to stick with.
-I know some may question that decision but we have had great luck in the past hunting with the Match bullets and since that is what the gun was shooting so well, that is what we decided to go with.
+It is topped with a Leupold 7X35 scope with a CDS custom dial system.
+All he has to do is dial the exact yardage and hold dead on.
+I originally set this rifle up as a bench gun and not a hunting rifle since it has a bull barrel.
+This makes it heavy, and it’s fitted with the long-range scope, but it is super accurate and Trent was shooting it well, and that is all that mattered to me.
+He had been practicing all year with the Hornady 155-grain Match bullets designed for target shooting, and that’s what we decided to stick with.
+I know some may question that decision, but we have had great luck in the past hunting with the Match bullets, and since that is what the gun was shooting so well, that is what we decided to go with.

 Slow Going

 The first few days were fun even though we weren’t finding a ton of bear sign.
-The weather was unseasonably warm and the bear sign made it clear they were staying in the thick deep canyons where it was a little cooler.
+The weather was unseasonably warm, and the bear sign made it clear they were staying in the thick deep canyons where it was a little cooler.
 We spent hours glassing with both spotting scopes and binoculars trying to turn up a bear.
 Trent was having fun picking on me and guide Mike because he kept spotting all the game first.
-It didn’t matter if it was elk, deer or antelope Trent always seemed to spot the game before us at every place we went.
-He was having fun with it and we were having fun complaining about it.
+It didn’t matter if it was elk, deer, or antelope, Trent always seemed to spot the game before us everywhere we looked.
+He was having fun with it, and we were having fun complaining about it.

-Despite our best efforts we weren’t having much luck finding a bear.
-We did spot or actually I should say Trent spotted a sow and a cub but that was it.
+Despite our best efforts, we weren’t having much luck finding a bear.
+We did spot, I should say Trent spotted, a sow and a cub but that was it.

-Even though we had not seen a legal bear the first few days of our hunt, I felt bad for the guides as I understood as well as anyone that sometimes it doesn’t matter how good of a hunter or guide you are.
-Sometimes the weather, food sources or lack thereof or the moon phase are just some variables that cannot be overcome.
+Even though we had not seen a legal bear the first few days of our hunt, I felt bad for the guides, as I understood as well as anyone that sometimes it doesn’t matter how good of a hunter or guide you are.
+Sometimes the weather, food sources, lack thereof, or the moon phase are just variables that cannot be overcome.

-Despite our lack of bear sightings we were having a blast.
-Trent got to shoot pistols in the middle of the day with the guides and enjoyed being treated as an equal and not a kid.
+Despite our lack of bear sightings, we were having a blast.
+Trent got to shoot pistols in the middle of the day with the guides, and he enjoyed being treated as an equal and not a kid.
 He had also earned a little respect with his ability to hike and spot game.

-In the west, good optics is a must when hunting bears in canyon country.
+In the West, good optics are a must when hunting bears in canyon country.

 The Best Parts of Hunting